 What developmental editors (sometimes called content or structural editors) do:

 As you might imagine from the name, a developmental editor works with a writer on a manuscript that is not yet fully developed, although the current draft may be "complete" in the sense that the writer has narrated the entire story from beginning to end.
-A developmental editor will analyze your manuscript at the big-picture level, examining it for a range of literary elements including character development, use of time (e.g. flashbacks), plot points, scene development, theme, pacing, setting, narrative arc, and other elements essential to fiction as well as to some nonfiction writing (for example, memoir and other types of creative nonfiction).
+A developmental editor will analyze your manuscript at the big-picture and also fine-grained level, examining it for a range of literary elements including character development, use of time (e.g. flashbacks), plot points, scene development, theme, pacing, setting, narrative arc, and other elements essential to fiction as well as to some nonfiction writing (for example, memoir and other types of creative nonfiction).
 Manuscript assessment (sometimes called "developmental edit lite") is an area of developmental editing that is often appropriate when an editor first sees a manuscript.
 In a manuscript assessment, I work with incomplete as well as complete drafts to offer writers guidance and feedback on elements of the manuscript including organization, content, and other big-picture issues, but with fewer in-text specific comments and a briefer editorial letter.
 Communication between writer and editor as to the writer's goals and vision are extremely important in any version of developmental editing.
 A good developmental editor wants to help you write the book you want to write; as I have often told my students, "You're the one driving this rig."